 Myrtle Beach, SC (Mar)

-Like its neighbor to the north, South Carolina’s beachfront marathon is a crowd favorite.
+Held in one of the East Coast’s top vacation hotspots, the Palmetto State’s beachfront marathon is a crowd favorite.
 And visiting Myrtle Beach in early March means greater hotel availability before the crush of Spring Break and tourism season.
 Starting and finishing outside Pelicans Ballpark, the loop course opens with several miles of strip-mall scenery and a visit to the upscale Market Common.
 It then parallels the coastline for nine miles, passing the towering SkyWheel and other popular tourist attractions before turning back inland for the finish.
-And though the mostly flat course is Boston Qualifier-friendly, finishers warn that heavy wind can spoil the best-laid marathon plans.
+And though the mostly flat course is Boston Qualifier-friendly, finishers warn that heat, humidity or high winds can spoil the best-laid marathon plans.

 Deadwood Mickelson Trail Marathon